GoogleCloudPlatform/vertex-ai-samples/community-content/cpr-examples/timm_serving/README.md

 ## About CPR

-CPR (custom prediction routines) is a framework designed by Google Cloud developers to make it easier to combine machine learning models with custom preprocessing and postprocessing logic in a real-time serving application.
+CPR ([custom prediction routines](https://github.com/googleapis/python-aiplatform/blob/custom-prediction-routine/google/cloud/aiplatform/prediction/README.md)) is a framework designed by Google Cloud developers to make it easier to combine machine learning models with custom preprocessing and postprocessing logic in a real-time serving application.

 ## Using this example

 This code is a self-contained example of a custom model server project built using CPR.

-As is, you can use it to serve the ViT-Small image classification model from Ross Wightman's fantastic [`timm`](https://github.com/rwightman/pytorch-image-models) library of image model implementations in PyTorch.
-Other Imagenet-based image classification models from timm probably also work.
+As is, you can use it to serve the ViT-Small image classification model from Ross Wightman's [`timm`](https://github.com/rwightman/pytorch-image-models) library of image model implementations in PyTorch.
 Both CPU and GPU are supported.

+You can also consider using the code here as a template for your own CPR project if you want to use a different model from `timm`, a different PyTorch model, or an entirely different framework.

 ### Requirements